 There is another option known as cost per action or CPA.
 It indicates how much you may be required to spend whenever there is a conversion.
 The average costs depend on the industry you are operating in.
 CPM ads are usually cheaper, but they don’t provide the high conversion rates of CPC ads.
 When it comes to return on investment (ROI), it makes more sense to choose CPC campaigns.
 This also leads to the increased prevalence of CPC ads in the industry.

-When it comes to CPC campaigns, the following are some ofthe most expensive sectors:
+When it comes to CPC campaigns, the following are some of

 I. Set Your Test Budget